sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/Design/Tooltips.md

 Tooltips are small and informative text labels that are normally displayed when a user hovers over an element.
 They can also be displayed when focus is set on an element or when the user interacts with it.

-Tooltips are used to explain features, provide additional context on functionality or guide a suser through a workflow.
+Tooltips are used to explain features, provide additional context on functionality or guide a user through a workflow.
 <br>